s1monw1/KtsRunner/README.md

 // >> I was created in kts
 ```

-As shown, the `KtsObjectLoader` class can be used for executing a `.kts` script and return its result.
+As shown, the `KtsObjectLoader` can be used for executing a `.kts` script and getting its result.
 The example shows a script that creates an instance of the `ClassFromScript` type that is loaded via ``KtsObjectLoader`` and then processed in the regular program.

 ### Executing scripts directly